 Laura Kobayashi leads a varied career as a performer and pedagogue.
-She currently resides in Northern Virginia and performs as a member of the Polaris Piano Trio and the Main Street Chamber Players and the Kobayashi/Gray Duo throughout the United States.
-She is also a founding member of the Main Street Music Studios in Fairfax, VA where she maintains a large private studio of violin students.
+She currently resides in Northern Virginia and performs as a member of the Main Street Chamber Players and the Kobayashi/Gray Duo.
+She is also a founding member of the Main Street Music Studios located where she maintains a large private studio of students.

-With her duo partner/pianist, Dr. Gray, she has performed abroad in the countries of Wales, Thailand, South Africa, Norway, Venezuela, Guyana, Suriname, and Brazil, and on the islands of Trinidad and St. Lucia presented guest artist master classes, workshops and clinics in all of those countries.
-Dr. Kobayashi has also collaborated with Dr. Gray on several projects including the recording of two compact discs of music by women composers for the Albany Records label, which have been broadcast on national public radio throughout North America as well as in Europe and have received rave reviews from The Strad magazine, Strings magazine and Fanfare magazine and the editing and publication of a violin sonata by 19th Century French composer Marie Grandval for Hildegard Publishing Company.
-Just recently, the Duo recorded its third C.D. of music by women composers.
+With duo partner/pianist, Dr. Susan Keith Gray, Dr. Kobayashi performs regularly through the United States.
+The Duo has performed abroad in Wales, Thailand, South Africa, Norway, Venezuela, Guyana, Suriname, Brazil, Trinidad and St. Lucia and has presented guest artist master classes, workshops and clinics in all of those countries.
+They have also recorded two CD's of music by women composers for the Albany Records label, which have been broadcast on national public radio throughout North America as well as in the European Union and have received rave reviews from The Strad magazine, Strings magazine and Fanfare magazine.
+In addition, the Duo has collaborated and edited for publication a violin sonata by 19th Century French composer Marie Grandval forHildegard Publishing Company.

-Throughout her career, Dr. Kobayashi has received several awards including the 2012 VASTA (Virginia State Chapter of ASTA) Outstanding String Teacher Award and the 2002 “Excellence in Teaching” Award by the Division of Music and College of Creative Arts at West Virginia University.
-Her past teaching positions include serving on the faculties at West Virginia University, the San Francisco Conservatory of Music, the University of Georgia and the University of Nebraska at Omaha.
-In addition, for a short period of time as a professional orchestral musician, she played as a member of the second violin section in the San Francisco Opera Orchestra.
-Outside of her teaching and performing activities, Dr. Kobayashi is also an active member of ASTA (American String Teachers Association) and has served as a National Chair for several of ASTA’s National Committees including the ASTA National Solo Competition, the ASTA CAP Program (Certificate Advancement Program) and the Potter's Violins Instrument Awards, among others.
+Throughout her career Dr. Kobayashi has received several awards including the VASTA (Virginia State Chapter of ASTA) Outstanding String Teacher Award and the “Excellence in Teaching” Award by the Division of Music and College of Creative Arts at West Virginia University.
+Past teaching positions include West Virginia University, University of Nebraska at Omaha, University of Georgia and the Preparatory Department at the San Francisco Conservatory of Music.
+In addition, she has participated and served on the faculties of numerous music festivals in the United States, Norway, Brazil and Argentina.
+As a dedicated private teacher, Dr. Kobayashi has expanded her pedagogical knowledge by recently becoming certified in Levels 1 - 3 in the Paul Rolland Pedagogy.
+Prior to her teaching career, Dr. Kobayashi was a professional orchestral musician and played as a member of the second violin section in the San Francisco Opera Orchestra.
+Outside of her teaching and performing activities, Dr. Kobayashi is also an active member of ASTA (American String Teachers Association) and has served as a National Chair for the ASTA National Solo Competition, the ASTA CAP Program (Certificate Advancement Program) and the Potter's Violins Instrument Awards, among others.

 Dr. Kobayashi studied violin with Dorothy DeLay, Andrew Jennings, Paul Kantor and Denes Zsigmondy and performed in the master classes for Nathan Milstein, Ruggiero Ricci, Arthur Grumiaux, and Gyorgy Pauk.
 Chamber music studies have been with members of the Juilliard, Tokyo and American String Quartets as well as with collaborative pianists Robert McDonald and Samuel Sanders.
 Dr. Kobayashi earned degrees from The Juilliard School and Yale University and the Doctor of Musical Arts from The University of Michigan.